01 Reduce carbon emissions

 Conservation of natural resources also remains central to the Lufthansa Group’s planning, renovation and construction of new corporate buildings.
 The Lufthansa Aviation Center is exemplary in this regard.
 Thanks to its thermo-active ceilings, heat-sensitive automated window-shading systems and thermally insulated facade, the administrative building at Frankfurt Airport only consumes about one third of the energy used in conventional office complexes.

-Other examples of green architecture are the new A-Plus Concourse at Frankfurt Airport as the satellite building at Munich Airport, which opened in April 2016 to increase the capacity of Terminal 2.
+Other examples of green architecture are the new A-Plus Concourse at Frankfurt Airport and the satellite building at Munich Airport, which opened in April 2016 to increase the capacity of Terminal 2.

 15 Expand environmental management

 The Lufthansa Group manages its own environmental protection efforts.
 Its Environmental Issues department coordinates all Group-wide goals, strategies, and measures.
 In addition, its environmental experts across the Group regularly exchange ideas within the in-house environmental forum.
 Over the coming years, environmental management will be expanded.